 For e.g., to set osd_memory_target for osd.0 with a device class ssd one can use:

 Bear in mind "osd_memory_target" is not configurable at runtime in mimic but

 from nautilus and beyond.

-> #3 Updated by Frank Schilder 14 days ago
+#3 Updated by Frank Schilder about 2 months ago

-> Oh dear, a classic RTFM case.
+Oh dear, a classic RTFM case.
 I found it in the documentation now.

 1) Would it be possible to add this sentence to the description of osd_memory_target in section "Automatic Cache Sizing" of bluestore config:

 To set different values depending on device class or crush location, [please use masks](link to Sections and masks in configuring ceph).

 2) The rules of precedence are not clear from the docs.
 If I set a value for "osd/host:host-01" and another value for "osd/class:ssd" and I have an SSD on host-01, which value will win?
 I would expect the "class" spec, because on host-01 the class SSD is more special than any class.
 Does this match the implementation?